 The 4 Major Types of Real Estate Title Deeds

-The vast majority of real estate transactions use four major types of deeds to convey title.
-The difference in the types of deeds is primarily the covenants and warranties conveyed by the grantor to the grantee.
-They vary from few-to-none to significant warranties conveyed in a general warranty deed.
+The vast majority of real estate transactions use one of four types of deeds to convey title.
+The differences between them are primarily the covenants and warranties conveyed by the grantor—the individual or entity transferring the property—to the grantee, the individual or entity who is receiving it.

 The Quitclaim Deed